sigmamathy/sigmamathy/README.md

-I'm a guy who are learning c++ feel free to contact me
+I'm a guy who are learning c++, feel free to contact me.